 Social norming America’s degenerate gun culture out of existence is possible, however.
 Consider, for example, just how dramatically Americans’ views on smoking have changed in just a generation.

 As you gather with family and friends this Thanksgiving, consider broaching the topic of gun control at the dinner table.
 Be polite and respectful to those around you, but do NOT apologize for wanting stricter gun laws.
 Don’t come off as defensive or hesitant.
 Be confident, strong, resolute.
 Acknowledge that pro-gun advocates have a right to their view, but make it clear that you will never stop engaging in grassroots advocacy until this country has strict gun laws on par with other free countries—this issue is that important to you.

 If anyone tries to derail you by spouting supposed “statistics,” ask them to provide a primary source for each of their claims (other than discredited researcher John Lott).
 If they call you “radical,” tell them that the fetishization of weapons designed to take human life is what is radical and causing all this violence.
 Then challenge them.
 What are they doing to prevent the next mass shooting tragedy (or any shooting) from happening?
 If they don’t have an answer, ask them: So you’re telling me we’re just supposed to accept daily horrors like the Las Vegas shooting happening in our communities on a permanent basis?
 If they say yes, tell them that is unacceptable and you won’t stand for it.

-After you have a conversation about gun control at the Thanksgiving dinner table with family and/or friends, click the orange banner above to report taking this action.
+After you have a conversation about gun control at the Thanksgiving dinner table with family and/or friends, click the orange banner below to report taking action!